bbauska/front-end-web-ui/README.md

 Let's go ahead and add that file to the git repository.

-To do that, we say, **\> git add,** and you can simply say dot, which means that all the files in the current directory will be added to what is called as the staging area of my git repository.
+To do that, we say, <b>\> git add,</b> and you can simply say dot, which means that all the files in the current directory will be added to what is called as the staging area of my git repository.

 Now, if I again type \> git status, you will see that the file index.html is marked in green.

 And it says, changes to be committed there and then shows the file name and then so that means that this file is now ready to be committed to my git repository.

-The next command that we saw was **\> git add**.
+The next command that we saw was <b>\> git add</b>.

 By using git add you can add file or folders to that staging area.

 Once you add it to the staging area, then you can commit that snapshot of our folder status to our git repository.

-That means that when you do the **\> git commit**, what this command will do is commit the current state of our folders into our git repositories.
+That means that when you do the <b>\> git commit</b>, what this command will do is commit the current state of our folders into our git repositories.

 All the files as they exist at the moment, once they have been staged using the git add, then they will be committed to our git repository when we execute the git command folder.